fogfish/fogfish.github.io/_posts/2019-08-23-purely-functional-cloud-with-aws-cdk.md

 layout: post
 title:  Purely Functional Cloud Components with AWS CDK
 description: |
-  A toolkit to develop purely functional and high-order cloud components with AWS CDK.
-AWS development kit do not implement a pure functional approach.
-The abstraction of cloud resources is exposed using class hierarchy, each type represents a "cloud component" and encapsulates everything AWS CloudFormation needs to create the component.
-A shift from category of classes to category of pure functions simplifies the development by scraping boilerplate.
-A pure function component of is a right approach to express semantic of Infrastructure as a Code.
+  A toolkit develops purely functional and high-order cloud components with AWS CDK.
+A shift from category of classes to pure functions simplifies the development.
 ---

 # Purely Functional Cloud Components with AWS CDK